City

 What is it like to work in Owings Mills, MD?

 Working in Owings Mills, MD, offers a blend of professional opportunities and a pleasant community atmosphere.
-The area is known for its proximity to major companies like McCormick & Company and Black & Decker.
+The area is known for its proximity to major companies, including the headquarters of McCormick & Company and the Social Security Administration.

 Working in Owings Mills, MD, offers a blend of professional opportunities and a vibrant community.
-This area is known for its thriving business environment, with several notable companies.
-For instance, McCormick & Company, a global leader in spice and flavor production, has its headquarters here.
-Another significant employer is the Social Security Administration, which provides numerous job opportunities.
-These companies contribute to a diverse job market, offering roles in various sectors.
+This area is home to several notable companies, including McCormick & Company, a global leader in spice production, and Black & Decker, a well-known consumer goods manufacturer.
+These companies provide a range of job opportunities in various sectors, from manufacturing to corporate management.

 View jobs in Owings Mills, MD